DragonSenses/Algorithms/LeetCode/80-remove-duplicates-from-sorted-array-ii/problem.md

 The solution requires ensuring that no element appears more than twice while maintaining the order of elements in the array.

-# Two Pointers Approach
+# In-Place Overwrite Approach

+## **Intuition**

-The problem statement asks to return the new length of the array from the function, along with removing duplicates in-place so that unique elements appears at most twice.
-The relative order remains.
-That implies that it is not just removing elements, instead we can overwrite duplicates.
+The need to return the new length of the array as indicated by the problem statement hints at an interesting perspective: rather than focusing on removing elements, we can achieve our goal by overwriting unwanted duplicates directly within the array.

+This means that, for each element that appears more than twice, we'll replace the extra occurrences with elements that come afterward while preserving the order of unique elements.

-We will use a two-pointer technique:
+To efficiently achieve this, we will use a two-pointer technique:
 - One pointer will traverse through each element in the original array.
 - The other pointer will track the next available slot for an element, ensuring that no more than two duplicates remain.

+This ensures that we keep the desired elements up to the required length while efficiently managing space within the array.